robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 warm, and humidity is low, <a href="#citation-16"><sup>16</sup></a>, but there is a high degree of adaptation to the weather. (pg.
 33)

-Larson et al. (1984) foud that alochol produced positive emotions along all the scales they used. (pg.
+Larson et al. (1984) found that alcohol produced positive emotions along all the scales they used. (pg.
 36) <a href="#citation-17"><sup>17</sup></a>